icarito/physics-with-xo/09_precision_accuracy_ADC.md

 ### Conclusions

-1. If the XO1.5 is used directly as Voltmeter, measurements ca be made that may differ in accuracy with respect to the reference instrument.
-In order to obtain more accurate results, an accuracy coefficient for voltage measurements Cv needs to be calculated before commencing measurments, for each XO in particular.
+1. If the XO1.5 is used directly as voltmeter, measurements ca be made that may differ in accuracy with respect to the reference instrument.
+In order to obtain more accurate results, an accuracy coefficient for voltage measurements $$ C _ v $$ needs to be calculated before commencing measurements, for each XO in particular.
 A coefficient needs to be calculated for each channel (CHL and CHR), since they may not coincide.

-   This factor needs to be multiplied to hte `voltage` (CHL) and `voltage2` (CHR) sensor block each time it is used.
+   This factor needs to be multiplied to the `voltage` (CHL) and `voltage2` (CHR) sensor block each time it is used.

 2. The uncertainty of the XO1.5 as a voltmeter is:

+$$
-    -/+(0.01V +2% of the value displayed on-screen)
+\pm (0.01V + 2\% \text{ of the value displayed on-screen})
+$$

 #### Input impedance of the XO1.5 as voltmeter